niranjanadevi-s/ORM/README.md

 DESIGN STEPS
 STEP 1:Clone the problem from GitHub

- STEP 2:
-Create a new app in Django project
+STEP 2:Create a new app in Django project

- STEP 3:
-Enter the code for admin.py and models.py
+STEP 3:Enter the code for admin.py and models.py

- STEP 4:
-Execute Django admin and create details for 10 books
+STEP 4:Execute Django admin and create details for 10 books PROGRAM

- PROGRAM

 admin.py
 from django.contrib import admin from .models import railway,railwayAdmin admin.site.register(railway,railwayAdmin)

 models.py
 from django.db import models
 from django.contrib import admin class railway (models.Model):